dart-archive/pub-dartlang/doc/index.markdown

 format](pubspec.html) and [package layout conventions](package-layout.html), and
 then upload your package to [pub.dartlang.org](http://pub.dartlang.org).
 Then any Pub user will be able to download it or depend on it in their pubspecs.
-For example, if you just published version 1.0.0 of a package named `transmogrify`:
+For example, if you just published version 1.0.0 of a package named `transmogrify`, then they can write:

 {% highlight dart %}
 dependencies:
   transmogrify: ">= 1.0.0 < 2.0.0"
 {% endhighlight %}

+Keep in mind that publishing is forever.
+As soon as you publish your awesome package, users will be able to depend on it.
+Once they start doing that, removing the package would break theirs.
+To avoid that, pub strongly discourages deleting packages.
+You can always upload new versions of your package, but old ones will continue to be available for users that aren't ready to upgrade yet.